Reviewed Date: 08/25/2023

 The above examples demonstrate that there are substantial insurance cost savings from improving a community’s fire service.
 Often the problem is that the government agency, the fire department, has the expense, and the homeowners receive the insurance savings from their insurance premiums.
 Many homeowners are not willing to return any savings realized from a reduction in insurance premiums to pay for needed fire service improvements.
 They do not want their property taxes increased to pay for the savings.
 Another funding mechanism is needed to capture these savings for the benefit of the fire service as well as the homeowner.

 Could insurance companies enter into agreements with local governments to provide upfront the costs of needed fire service improvements, with the insurance company, the fire department, and the homeowner sharing in the savings?
 Could a government fund be established to contract with local governments for improving fire service with the fund and the fire department sharing in the savings?
 With a 3-to-1 return on investment from improved fire service, there are many potential ways to recover the insurance savings for the benefit of the fire department, the homeowner, and the finance organization.
-Tennessee cities have not sought optional and innovative ways to capture the insurance rate savings for the benefit of the fire departments and the homeowner.
+Tennessee cities have not sought similar innovative ways to capture the insurance rate savings for the benefit of the fire departments and the homeowner.